trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.rst

 Exchange spooling is responsible for storing and managing spooled data for fault-tolerant execution.
-You can configure a filesystem-based exchange manager that stores spooled data in a specified location, either an S3-compatible storage system or a local filesystem.
+You can configure a filesystem-based exchange manager that stores spooled data in a specified location, such as an S3-compatible storage system, Google Cloud Storage (GCS), or a local filesystem.

 Configuration
 ^^^^^^^^^^^^^